Leading Tree Surgery in Norfolk

 We provide emergency removal and remedial works to make areas safe from dangerous trees and obstructions.
 A comprehensive risk assessment is undertaken for all tree care and felling works.

 Conservation and TPO Trees

 If your tree is in a conservation area or has a tree preservation order (TPO) applied to it, we can liaise with the local authority and their tree officer on your behalf.

-Tree Felling and removal of wind-fallen trees and branches is carried out using specialist cutting and safety equipment, for example: sectional dismantling which is the process of removing branches from a tree in a safe and controlled manner using certified techniques and industry specific ropes.
+Tree cutting and removal of wind-fallen trees and branches is carried out using specialist cutting and safety equipment, for example: sectional dismantling which is the process of removing branches from a tree in a safe and controlled manner using certified techniques and industry specific ropes.

 This may be carried out to remove dead, diseased and damaged branches, or simply to reduce the overall size of the tree it does not always mean an asymmetrical finish is achieved – improves light and reduces shadowing.

 Pollarding s a method of pruning that keeps trees and shrubs smaller than they would naturally grow.
 It is normally started once a tree or shrub reaches a certain height, and regular pollarding will restrict the plant to that height.
 The initial removal of the top of a young tree at a prescribed height to encourage multi stem branching from that point, or “bolling”.

 Crown lifting is the removal of the lowest branches.
 Crown lifting should not normally include the removal of large branches growing directly from the stem as this can leave large wounds which can become extensively decayed jeopardising the trees health. – improves clearance for access and prevents damage to vehicles and the tree.